marzdeveloper/Top-View-Re-Identification/README.md

 **TVPR2 Path settings:**

-main folder of TVPR2 dataset must contain test folder: where are stored test frames grouped in subfolders by person ID, and a folder containing test.txt produced in B train folder: where are stored gallery,train,and validation frames grouped in subfolders by person ID, and a folder containing gallery.txt,train.txt,and validation.txt produced in B (gallery if needed).
+main folder of TVPR2 dataset must contain
+-test folder: where are stored test frames grouped in subfolders by person ID, and a folder containing test.txt produced in B -train folder: where are stored gallery,train,and validation frames grouped in subfolders by person ID, and a folder containing gallery.txt,train.txt,and validation.txt produced in B (gallery if needed).

 params_root_dir = "path/to/resnet18_ocid_params"